reinarpg/reinarpg-world/docs/API.md

 Create a world instance, takes an optional `generateChunk(chunkX, chunkZ)` function that will get called when a chunk at `chunkX` and `chunkZ` need to be generated.
 The function can be either sync or async and should return new chunk.
 Takes a second optional arguments : `storageProvider` containing the regions.
-If provided, prismarine-world will first try to load the map from these regions, and then try to generate the world if the chunk isn't saved. `savingInterval` default to 50ms.
+If provided, reinarpg-world will first try to load the map from these regions, and then try to generate the world if the chunk isn't saved. `savingInterval` default to 50ms.

 #### "blockUpdate" (oldBlock, newBlock)